jwagnervaz/DUAL-CPU-ZX-DU99D4-V1.31-BIOSMOD/MOD BIOS 2400 RAM CLOCK + MICROCODE LASTEST/README.md

+RAM SET FROM AUTO TO 2400 (limit of xeon platform)

+NOTE:
-RAM SET FROM AUTO TO 2400 (limit of xeon platform) Microcodes updated from stock bios for Rev. 0xB000040 The build booted as you can see in ► Intel SA-00233 Patched ◄  https://valid.x86.fr/l9bhpr
+IF YOUR PROCESSOR HAS A E5 V3 PROCESSOR THEN YOUR MAX RAM IS 2133 Microcodes updated from stock bios for Rev. 0xB000040 The build booted as you can see in ► Intel SA-00233 Patched ◄  https://valid.x86.fr/l9bhpr